arnimedia/arnimedia.github.io/docs/runanode/linux_desktop.md

 1. Go to https://incentive.minima.global/ -

-:::tip Previous users
+:::info Previous users
 If you had an account prior to 6th December 2021, you will need to reset your password using the Forgot Password button (this is because encrypted passwords could not be migrated to the new system.)
 You can set your new password to be the same as your old one. https://incentive.minima.global/account/forgot-password Please check your junk mail for the reset password email.
 :::

-:::tip New users
+:::info New users
 After you have registered, simply login to your account
 :::